 Welcome to Facilities Services

-Facilities Services (view our video introduction) is a world class organization providing exceptional services anywhere, anytime in support of the University of Washington’s mission of teaching, research, and discovery.
-FS includes eight departments that operate, maintain and support the University’s physical plant, grounds, transportation, emergency, building maintenance, and waste management programs.
-The eight departments of FS are noted below.
+Facilities Services is a world class organization providing exceptional services anywhere, anytime in support of the University of Washington’s mission of teaching, research, and discovery.
+FS includes departments that operate, maintain and support the University’s physical plant, grounds, transportation, emergency operations, building maintenance, and waste management programs.

 Administration, (AVP) Charles Kennedy, Associate Vice President for FS